A multi-chroic kinetic inductance detectors array using hierarchical phased array antenna

 \subsection{Millimeter-wave coupler}

+To couple millimeter-wave signal to KIDs, we designed two capacitive couplers shown in Fig.~\ref{fig:2}.
+Both couplers have a power divider to separate the signal into two microstrip lines.
+Those coupling pads next to the microstrip lines decrease their characteristic impedance, so the microstrip lines are narrowed for impedance matching.
+The vertical size of the inductor is 40~$\mathrm{\mu m}$ and the horizontal size of the inductor is $l_{abs}$ used in optimization. $l_{abs}=1.5~\mathrm{mm}$ is used in the final design.
+Both couplers have the same inductor area and volume.

-To couple millimeter-wave signal to KIDs, we designed two couplers with capacitively coupling between thee millimeter-wave microstrip transmission line and the KID inductor.
-For low frequency bands (Band 1-3), the wavelength is $>$1~mm long, so the Al inductor is designed to follow the signal traveling direction and serves as a lossy microstrip.
-For high frequency bands (Band 4-6), the wavelength is much shorter and the signal can be fully attenuated at the half way of the inductor in the low frequency coupler design, so we let the inductor be perpendicular to the signal direction and the attenuation of signal is determined by how much signal goes in to each perpendicular Al line.
-To let the signal go through the perpendicular Al line, a 180-degree phase shifter is used to alter the sign of the electromagnetic field making a voltage difference between two coupling pads.
-The coupling is tuned by the area of the coupling fingers on the two sides of the inductor.
-With proper setup, a near-uniform absorption is achieved in the inductor.
-This high frequency coupler design is detailed in Ref.~\cite{Ji:2015a, Ji:2014design}.
+For low frequency bands (Band 1-3), the lossy AlMn inductor is designed to follow the signal traveling direction (Fig.~\ref{fig:2}b) as a lossy microstrip line and the coupling pads cover all the inductor area.
+For high frequency bands (Band 4-6), we let the inductor be perpendicular to the signal traveling direction (Fig.~\ref{fig:2}d) and coupling fingers are added on two sides of the inductor.
+A 180-degree phase shifter is used to alter the sign of the electromagnetic field, creating a voltage difference between the two coupling pads.
+The coupling strength is tuned by the area of the coupling fingers on the two sides of the inductor.
+With optimization, a near-uniform absorption is achieved in the inductor and the design is detailed in Ref.~\cite{Ji:2015a, Ji:2014design}.